moosefs/moosefs/README.md

 * Debian/Ubuntu: `sudo apt install fuse`
 * CentOS/RHEL: `sudo yum install fuse`

 Building MooseFS on Linux can be easily done by running `./linux_build.sh`.
 Similarly, use `./freebsd_build.sh` in order to build MooseFS on FreeBSD and respectively `./macosx_build.sh` on macOS.
-Remember, that these scripts do not install binaries (i.e. do not run `make install`) at the end.
+Remember that these scripts do not install binaries (i.e. do not run `make install`) at the end.
 Run this command manually.

 ### Minimal setup
 Just three steps to have MooseFS up and running: